cosmicfork/NetApp-FabricPool-Best-Practices/README.md

 # NetApp-FabricPool-Best-Practices
 Based on the [NetApp FabricPool Best Practices](https://www.netapp.com/pdf.html?item=/media/17239-tr-4598.pdf) document, this is a collaborative documentation project that restructured a NetApp technical report into a cohesive, user-oriented guide.
-In this project, our technical writing team focused on transforming this document into a user guide that could be featured in the NetApp docs wiki by focusing on the rhetorical aspects of user documentation.
+Our technical writing team focused on the rhetorical aspects of user documentation to transform a complex technical report into stylized, functional documentation that can be featured on the NetApp product documentation site.

 Special thanks to Grant Glass and Dr. Jordynn Jack for facilitating this project.